uit-no/research-software.uit.no/content/blog/2024-umetaflow-on-cluster.md

 UMetaFlow and its dependencies more directly, without a container, and by using a Conda environment.

+We then created an install script to set up the Conda environment.
+However, this took hours on the network file system because of the thousands of tiny files.
+Sometimes it timed out, and sometimes it crashed with surprising errors.

+Therefore, we experimented with an approach where we set up the Conda environment "on the fly" on the local disk of a compute node.

-Below is a step-by-step guide on how we did it.
+Below is a step-by-step guide on how we ended up using it.

 <!-- toc -->